 DIAMM aims to ensure that nothing in the digital capture process will hasten the gradual natural deterioration of any source.
 In the long term it is hoped that the availability of high-quality and high-resolution colour images will allow archives to minimize the direct handling of each source as well as providing a stable reference point against which deterioration may be measured, and thus aid in conservation.
-DIAMM images have proved of sufficient quality to restore a great deal of material lost through the natural damage incurred during the life of the source, and in many cases have proved of greater benefit than examining the original source, since the ability to enlarge on screen well above normal size has enabled scholars to find material that is not visible to the naked eye.
+DIAMM images have proved of sufficient quality to recover a great deal of material lost through the natural damage incurred during the life of the source, and in many cases have proved of greater benefit than examining the original source, since the ability to enlarge on screen well above normal size has enabled scholars to find material that is not visible to the naked eye.

 Although it is possible to place some loose leaves on a flatbed scanner, it is generally impossible with bound manuscripts, and highly undesirable from the conservation point of view.
 This method of capture is considered inadvisable even for loose leaves since, apart from the potential for damage from scanning lights, inks and particles of the surface or other material may stick on contact with the glass surface.
-For this reason DIAMM does not place any items under glass during photography.
+For this reason DIAMM also does not place any items under glass to flatten them during photography.

 The DIAMM team has now accrued considerable experience in handling a wide variety of sources in various stages of repair.
 We use specially-devised handling aids to hold pages flat with the minimum of physical contact.
 In general the book is allowed to find its own level and ‘comfortable' position, and the photographic procedure is adjusted to compensate, rather than forcing the book into an unnatural position for the convenience of the photographer.
 Occasionally this has meant that it was impossible to photograph details e.g. in binding gutters, but we felt that the loss of minimal material in this way was necessitated by the need for respect of the binding as a historical artefact in its own right.